-F Alternatives Investmen Independent Investment Committee Board Director of Investments and Investment Staff Legal Counsel Investment Consultant 1.
+Director of F unction Independent Investment Committee Board Investments and Investment Staff Legal Counsel Investment Consultant 1.
 Determining alternative asset class guidelines (style, diversification, limitations, etc.) Decides A:15, I-a(a) Reviews A:15, I-a(a) Provides advice/analysis Provides advice/analysis 2.
 Setting and reviewing asset class benchmarks Decides A:14-b, III; A:15, VII Reviews A:15, VII Provides advice/analysis Provides advice/analysis 3.
 Approving number and types of external managers Decides A:14-b, III; A:15, II-a(b) Monitors A:15, I-a(a) Provides advice/analysis Provides advice/analysis 4.
 Selecting external investment management firms Decides A:14-b, III; A:15, II-a(b) Monitors A:15, I-a(a) Influences Reviews contracts Influences 5.
 Monitoring compliance with policy Reviews and assigns responsibility A:15, VII(c)(3) Reviews A:15, I-a(a) Oversees Serves as a double check 6.
-Reviewing performance of the asset class Reviews and reports to the Board quarterly A:15, II-a(c) Reviews quarterly IIC Provides advice/analysis Provides advice/analysis 7.
-Monitoring performance of external investment managers Reviews on ongoing basis A:14-b, III; A:15, VII(c)(3) Reviews quarterly reports A:15, II-a(c) Completes monitoring activities Completes monitoring activities 8.
-Reviews quarterly A:15, I-a(b)(3); A:15, VII(c)(3) Ensures valuations are completed Assists as needed 9.
+Reviewing performance of the asset class Reviews and reports to the Board quarterly A:15, II-a(c) Reviews quarterly IIC reports A:15, II-a(c) Provides advice/analysis Provides advice/analysis 7.
+Monitoring performance of external investment managers Reviews on on- going basis A:14-b, III; A:15, VII(c)(3) Reviews quarterly reports A:15, II-a(c) Completes monitoring activities Completes monitoring activities 8.
+Valuation of private equity Reviews quarterly A:15, I-a(b)(3); A:15, VII(c)(3) Ensures valuations are completed Assists as needed 9.
 Executing partnership agreements on private equity Reviews quarterly A:14-b, III; A:15, II-a(b) Ensures agreements are executed Reviews agreements